 This two-year, part-time diploma programme has a strong focus on integrated bicultural practice and safety and ethics in practice.
 You will learn group therapy skills and about intergroup processes such as oppression and privilege.
 You will train as you work, with a work-integrated learning model.
 You will need to be in concurrent employment in a clinical health related field and access to supervision.
 Practical assessments are based on clinical practice and putting knowledge and skills into practice.
 Courses will be delivered in block courses and facilitated by clinical psychologists, counsellors, nurses and MI practitioners.

-The endorsement provides the opportunity for registered health practitioners and health care workers to develop the necessary knowledge and skills to support people experiencing mild to moderate mental health and addiction problems in the community.
+The endorsement provides the opportunity for registered health practitioners, Health Improvement Practitioners and health care workers to develop the necessary knowledge and skills to support people experiencing mild to moderate mental health and addiction problems in the community.

 This programme is for current health/mental health and addiction professionals (or other backgrounds, by application).

 Students are typically required to have:

 - relevant Bachelor’s degree of relevance to health sciences and the proposed course of study), with a B grade average or better, or